The Shadow for the Thing*

 Archive research, interviews, photography and controlled alchemical explosions resulted in a series of book forms.
 A ‘monograph’ about the grenade comprises film photography and lithographic printing found in traditional artists’ monographs.
 Sequences of blank pages and repetitions of printed pages make up a fragmented object biography.
 It contains threads of stories from the lives of Stanley Kubrick, John Moses Browning and Emperor Wu of Han, each of whom are related to the object.

-A single ‘monograph’ book is accompanied by a series of hand-sized ‘copy books’.
+A series of hand-sized books contain research material, printing offcuts and maculature that respond to the grenade as a cheap mass produced item.
 The books are unbound and held in a state of tension, mimicking hand grenade-like objects.

 Photography: Cate Rickards and Veronika Pap.